mvendert/LabelPrint/readme.md

-LabelPrint: A label printing sollution, with the ability to print barcodes.
+** LabelPrint **: A label printing sollution, with the ability to print barcodes.

 Print labels including barcodes on a dedicated printer, from an XML file containing the data.
 Desing a label graphically, storing the desingn in an XML file.